The Big Gundown

-The Big Gundown (La resa dei conti) is a 1967 Spaghetti Western film directed by Sergio Sollima, and starring Lee Van Cleef and Tomas Milian.
+The Big Gundown (La resa dei conti) is a 1967 spaghetti Western film directed by Sergio Sollima, and starring Lee Van Cleef and Tomas Milian.
+It was followed by Sollima's Run, Man, Run in 1968, with Milian reprising his role.

 Plot

-Possessing a reputation for bringing criminals to justice, ready-to-retire bounty hunter Jonathan Corbett (Lee Van Cleef) is summoned to a party by a Texas railroad tycoon by the name of Brockston (Walter Barnes), whose daughter is getting married.
-Brockston plants the seed that Corbett should consider a run for the Senate, but not before doing one last bounty hunt.
+Possessing a reputation for bringing criminals to justice, ready-to-retire bounty hunter Jonathan Corbett (Lee Van Cleef) is summoned to a party by a Texas railroad tycoon by the name of Brokston (Walter Barnes), whose daughter is getting married.
+Brokston plants the seed that Corbett should consider a run for the Senate, but not before doing one last bounty hunt.

-Brockston offers Corbett his political backing in exchange for tracking down a 12-year-old girl's accused rapist and murderer, who goes by the name of Cuchillo (Tomas Milian), a Mexican who is fleeing back to his native land.
+Brokston offers Corbett his political backing in exchange for tracking down a 12-year-old girl's accused rapist and murderer, who goes by the name of Cuchillo (Tomas Milian), a Mexican who is fleeing back to his native land.
 Cuchillo means "knife" in Spanish, which is the rascal’s weapon of choice.
 Corbett expects it to be easy, even offering to do it as a wedding gift.

 Corbett sets out in pursuit of Cuchillo, who is not as dumb as he acts, and who is rather crafty at vexing Corbett at every turn.
 Corbett pursues Cuchillo into Mexico, where he is arrested when a fight starts in a brothel.
-Brockston pulls strings to free Corbett from jail and intercepts him, hiring a gang of mercenaries to find Cuchillo.
-Corbett learns that Cuchillo is innocent and in fact the witness that Brockston's alcoholic son-in-law, Chet Miller (Ángel del Pozo), was the rapist.
+Brokston pulls strings to free Corbett from jail and intercepts him, hiring a gang of mercenaries to find Cuchillo.
+Corbett learns that Cuchillo is innocent and in fact the witness that Brokston's alcoholic son-in-law, Chet Miller (Ángel del Pozo), was the rapist.
 Corbett misleads the mercenaries to confront Cuchillo with Chet himself.
-In the final showdown, Corbett provides a knife to Cuchillo to kill Chet, then killing Brockston himself.
+In the final showdown, Corbett provides a knife to Cuchillo to kill Chet, then killing Brokston himself.
 The two ride together from the scene before parting ways.